Rossa (singer): Image and Artistry

-One of the biggest music platforms globally, Spotify, calls Rossa a "Music Legend" from most people in Indonesia.
-While Apple Music deems Rossa worthy of joining the grand tradition of "Icon Pop."
-Indonesian singer who has gone global, Anggun C Sasmi, in calling Rossa a singer who has an alter-ego or many versions.
-That is between a singer, a businessman & a mother.
-Meanwhile, singer Agnez Mo, during her time as a judge on Indonesian Idol, said that Rossa was one of the Indonesian singers who never made a mistake in every appearance, including the pitch and everything else is perfect.
-Rossa is also a female solo singer who contributes the most significant music royalties to 7 Indonesian music composers such as Melly Goeslaw, Icha Jikustik, Hendra Nurcahya, Yovie Widianto, Mery LC, Enda Ungu, & Rian D'Masiv.
+Rossa is the "Queen of Pop Indonesia" and "Music Legend" by Spotify, while Apple Music labels her as "Indonesia's Queen of Pop & Indonesia's Pop Icon."
+Internationally renowned Indonesian singer Anggun C. Sasmi described Rossa as a performer with an alter-ego, navigating the roles of a singer, a businesswoman, and a mother.
+Agnez Mo, during her time as a judge on Indonesian Idol, praised Rossa for never making a mistake in her performances, particularly noting her perfect pitch and flawless execution.
+Rossa is also recognized as the female solo singer who contributes the most significant music royalties to seven Indonesian music composers: Melly Goeslaw, Icha Jikustik, Hendra Nurcahya, Yovie Widianto, Mery LC, Enda Ungu, and Rian D'Masiv.